 You should be able to tap your back foot without losing your balance at the end of your swing.

-A final tip for how to absolutely crush your one handed backhand is to “get more of the ball.”
+A final tip for how to absolutely crush your one-handed backhand is to “get more of the ball.”

-This is a tip that I tell almost all students, because it will not only help you get more power, but also help you improve your contact by avoiding mishits.
+This is a tip that I tell almost all students because it will not only help you get more power but also help you improve your contact by avoiding mishits.

 If you hit the ball flatter, more of your energy is transferred directly into making the ball go forward instead of imparting more spin.

-So, if you want to get more power, hit the ball flatter while extending out towards the target.
+So, if you want to get more power, then hit the ball flatter while extending out towards the target.

-I hope you’ve found these tips on how to absolutely crush your one handed backhand useful.
+I hope you’ve found these tips on how to absolutely crush your one-handed backhand useful.